dabcoder/kubectl-idelete/README.md

 ## kubectl idelete

+### Disclaimer

+This is a kubectl plugin that has not been tested in production nor even in a staging environment, currently in development.

 Safely delete some Kubernetes resources with a prompt to confirm.
-For instance, do you remember deleting a deployment or a statefulset in a production environment?
-This should help avoiding that!

 Note: currently supports `deployments` and `statefulsets` only.

 ### Install

 ```
-curl -fsS -o /usr/local/bin/kubectl-idelete \
+curl -sS -o /usr/local/bin/kubectl-idelete \
     https://raw.githubusercontent.com/dabcoder/kubectl-idelete/master/kubectl-idelete && \
         chmod +x /usr/local/bin/kubectl-idelete
 ```